awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

 #.
 Enable by agreeing to have AWS services created and managed for your when you use the console.

-#. `Create a |AMH| project <https://console.aws.amazon.com/mobilehub/home?>`_ by signing into the console.
+#. `Create a Mobile Hub project <https://console.aws.amazon.com/mobilehub/home?>`_ by signing into the console.
 The Mobile Hub console provides a single location for managing and monitoring your app's cloud resources.

 #. |AMH| generates a cloud configuration file that contains information about your resource identifiers that are required by the Mobile SDK.
 Choose :guilabel:`Integrate` on the left, and then choose the :guilabel:`Download` link in the first step of the page.
 Add the downloaded the configuration file to your app: